Battle of Donkey Island: Battle

-On the night of 30 June 2007, a routine patrol on the outskirts of Ramadi revealed the presence of a company-sized element of insurgent forces.
+On the night of 30 June 2007, a routine patrol on the outskirts of Ramadi by elements of Charlie Company, TF 1-77 revealed the presence of a company-sized element of insurgent forces.
 Partially hidden behind two trucks, the insurgents began firing on the reconnaissance group, forcing them to retreat to nearby cover and calling for backup forces.

 A platoon-sized element arrived a short while later to reinforce the American patrol.
 Although outnumbered, the U.S. force brought superior firepower to bear and eventually began to shift the tide of battle.
 With continuing ground fire, and later with air support, the American troops killed more than 30 insurgents and managed to destroy their two trucks carrying large quantities of weapons and ammunition before calm took over early in the morning.

-On 1 July, the insurgent fighters resumed the battle by ambushing elements of the U.S. Army, resulting in a quick firefight which ended the battle.
+On 1 July, elements of TF 1-77 were ordered to clear the banks of the canal and a small island known to US forces as Donkey Island to determine if any enemy forces remained in the area.
+While conducting their search, several US forces were ambushed by insurgent fighters armed with small arms and wearing suicide vests hiding amongst the dense brush who had not withdrawn with their comrades the night before.
+The ensuing firefight resulted in the deaths of two US Army Soldiers and the two attacking insurgent fighters, ending the battle for the day.

-In the following days, follow-up missions were conducted by the U.S. Army and the U.S. Marines on both sides of the canal to ensure all insurgent forces were eliminated.
+Believing that additional insurgent fighters may still be present in the area, a joint patrol of US and Iraqi forces conducted a thorough sweep of the field on the morning of 2 July, preempted by mortar fire on potential enemy positions from TF 1-77’s 120mm mortar platoon.
+In the following days, additional missions were conducted by the U.S. Army and the U.S. Marines on both sides of the canal to ensure all insurgent forces were eliminated.